 St. Timothy took all the good things out of the vessel of election, that is, from Paul, and received apostolic poverty for Christ, that he might gain for himself nothing, neither gold, nor silver, nor anything else on earth; but go from place to place and preach the Gospel of the Kingdom.

 Who was Timothy in the New Testament?

 Paul says Timothy had a “veritable confidence,” equivalent to that which lived in his mom and grandma (2 Timothy 1:1-5).
-Eunice and Lois arranged Timothy’s heart to acknowledge Christ by showing Timothy the Old Testament Scriptures and setting him up “from early stages” to perceive the Messiah when He showed up (2 Timothy 3:15).
+Eunice and Lois arranged the hearth of Saint Timothy to acknowledge Christ by showing Timothy the Old Testament Scriptures and setting him up “from early stages” to perceive the Messiah when He showed up (2 Timothy 3:15).

 At the point when Paul came to teaching Christ, every one of the three acknowledged his education and serious their lives to the Savior.
 We, as well, should set up our youngsters to be prepared when Christ moves in their souls.
 They should know how to perceive that draw on their spirits as coming from the Savior, and the best way to do that is to follow the case of Eunice and Lois and show our kids the Word of God.

 Biography of Saint Timothy

 Year of birth: 0012 AD